In this post, I compare Kourier with QHttpServer regarding performance and compliance with HTTP syntax.

 # Servers should be started without the --enable-tls command line option.

-The test certificates and private key used for TLS encryption are located at Src/Tests/Resources/Benchmarks/certs in the Kourier repository.
-They are copied to the Docker images when the images are built.
-You can use the Src/Tests/Resources/Benchmarks/build_all.sh script to create all Docker images used on benchmarks.
+The test certificates and private keys used for TLS encryption are located in Src/Tests/Resources/Benchmarks/certs within the Kourier repository and are copied to the Docker images.

 Results 🔗